aws/aws-eks-best-practices/content/security/docs/data.md

   kmsKeyId: <kms_arn>
 ```
 !!! attention
-    As of May 28,2020 all data written to the ephemeral volume in EKS Fargate pods is encrypted by default using an industry-standard AES-256 cryptographic algorithm.
-No modifications to your application are necessary as encryption and decryption is handled by the service.
+    As of May 28, 2020 all data written to the ephemeral volume in EKS Fargate pods is encrypted by default using an industry-standard AES-256 cryptographic algorithm.
+No modifications to your application are necessary as encryption and decryption are handled seamlessly by the service.

 ## Recommendations
 ### Encrypt data at rest